charles-astrafy/dbt_artifacts/README.md

 ## Configuration

-The following configuration can be used to specify where the raw data is uploaded, and where the dbt models are created:
+The following configuration can be used in your `dbt_project.yml` to specify where the raw data is uploaded, and where the dbt models are created:

 ```yml
 vars: